Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Hike Through Cao Bang's Spectacular Landscapes

 When hiking in Cao Bang, one cannot forget the Khau Coc Cha mountain pass, starting from Bao Lac.
-Although not precisely one of the 'Four Great Passes' such as Ma Pi Leng, O Quy Ho, Khau Pha, or Pha Din.
-But, Khau Coc Cha still holds undeniable attractions for those with a sense of adventure.
+Although it is not precisely one of the 'Four Great Passes' such as Ma Pi Leng, O Quy Ho, Khau Pha, or Pha Din, Khau Coc Cha still holds undeniable attractions for those with a sense of adventure.

 Stay with Ethnic Minorities in Cao Bang